 Angelo Antonini, MD, PhD

-This course will provide the theoretical education and practical experience in the management of pump based treatments for advanced Parkinson’s disease (Levodopa carbidopa intestinal gel and apomorphine).
-The course includes lectures on history, experimental basis, patient selection, effects, side effects and practical management, as well as, interactive workshops on patient selection and practical management.
+This course will provide the theoretical education and practical experience in the management of pump-based treatments for advanced Parkinson’s disease (Levodopa-carbidopa intestinal gel and apomorphine).
+The course includes lectures on patient selection, effects, side effects and practical management, as well as an interactive Q&A session with the experts.

 Join us for live interaction with the expert faculty on both course days.

 Thursday, November 12 (17:05 – 17:50 CET): Ask the Experts Panel Discussion with Moderated Q&A

 Friday, November 13 (16:35 – 17:05 CET): Challenging Cases from Faculty